 FAQ

-There's mainly a few reasons artists, bands and labels will pay an audio engineer:
+There's only a few reasons artists, bands and labels will pay an audio engineer:

 • There's already an in-person relationship between the artists/label and engineer so it makes sense to work together

-• The engineer's name carries enough cache as to increase sales and exposure to cover the cost
+• The engineer's name carries enough cachet as to increase sales and exposure to cover the cost

 • They've heard the work of an engineer and think they're a good match for the sound they're looking for

-That said, if you have a project that's close to finished and needs some final mixing tweaks and mastering, plus you've got $150-300 to spend and trust my skills and experience, drop me a line — I work hard & communicate well to end up with results that meet or exceed your expectations.
+That said, if you have a project that's close to finished and needs some final mixing tweaks and mastering plus you trust my skills and experience, drop me a line after reviewing the cost minumums in this FAQ.

 I wouldn't bother unless you think you'd like to hire me.
 If so, it's a good idea to go through the whole thing.

-I charge by the project and don't have fixed rates but generally a final mix & mastering job starts at $150 and can run up to $300.
-Cost estimates are free, based on the scope of the work once you tell me where the project's at, what you want done and I hear some samples.
+I charge by the project and don't have fixed rates but currently mastering jobs start at $100 for a single media type; a proper mix with mastering starts at $300.
+Cost estimates are free, based on the scope of the work once you tell me where the project's at, what you want done and I review some samples.

 No. I provide (mainly) digital post-recording services like engineering, mixing and mastering, but I'm available for studio or live sound work, if interested.